MaksymYakushev/Microsoft-Stock-Time-Series-Analysis/README.md

 plot(decomp, main = "STL Microsoft Stock Price")
 ```

-**Result**
+📊 **Result**

 <img src="https://github.com/MaksymYakushev/Microsoft-Stock-Time-Series-Analysis/blob/main/Data/STL-Microsoft-Stock-Price.png" width="700" height="500">

-At first glance, it may seem that seasonal variations are absent.
+At first glance it may seem that seasonal variations are absent.
 However, applying the STL function allowed us to decompose the time series into separate components and reveal the presence of seasonality.
 Additionally, the graph highlights the following components: trend, seasonal component, and residual component.

 **c) Are there any cycles present in the series?**

-As seen from the graph, there are no strict cyclical patterns; if any fluctuations exist, they appear to be random.
+As seen from the graph there are no strict cyclical patterns; if any fluctuations exist, they appear to be random.

 **d) Does the variance change over time?**